CIDgravity/cidg-docs/content/en/storage-providers/manage/playground/index.md

 toc: true
 ---

-CIDgravity offers an infinite array of options to manage your acceptance criteria.
+CIDgravity offers infinite  options to manage your acceptance criteria.
 It can be challenging to foresee how all these parameters will interact.
 To address this, we introduce the playground, which aids in validating the entire storage deals pipeline.
 It lets yous imulate the pipeline states and send dummy proposals to the CIDgravity engine and get detailled result.

 You can either access the playground directly from :
 - the side bar : `Storage` > `Playground`
-- any past proposals from the `History`.
-If so the playground will be automatically populated with the proposal's values.
+- the `History` by clicking on any proposal, the playground will be automatically populated with the proposal's values.

-## Fill deal proposal details
+## Deal proposal details

-In the initial block, input all the proposal information, such as client address, pricing, data size, start epoch, ...
+Input all the proposal information, such as client address, pricing, data size, start epoch, ...

 {{< img src="fill-proposal-details.png" alt="Fill the deal proposal details" >}}